 Within 20 days of receiving notice from us that shares of our stock have been transferred to the trust, the trustee will sell the shares to a person designated by the trustee, whose ownership of the shares will not violate the above ownership limitations.
-Upon the sale, the interest of the charitable beneficiaries in the shares sold will terminate and the trustee will distribute the net proceeds of the sale to the proposed transferee and to the charitable beneficiaries as follows.
-The proposed transferee will receive the lesser of (i) the price paid by the proposed transferee for the shares or, if the proposed transferee did not give value for the shares in connection with the event causing the shares to be held in the trust, such as a gift, devise or other similar transaction, the market price, as defined in our charter, of the shares.
-The trustee may reduce the amount payable to the proposed transferee by the amount of dividends and other distributions which have been paid to the proposed transferee and are owed by the proposed transferer to the charitable beneficiaries.
-If, prior to our discovery that shares of our stock have been transfered to the trust, the shares are sold by the proposed transferee, then the shares of our stock have been transfered to the trust, the shares are sold by the proposed transferee, then the shares of the amount for the shares of our stock have been transfered to the trust, the shares are sold by the proposed transferee, then the shares shall be deemed to have been sold on behalf of the trust and, to the extent that the proposed transferee received an amount for the shares that exceeds the amount he was entitled to receive, the excess shall be paid to the trustee upon demand.
+Upon the sale, the interest of the charitable beneficiaries in the shares sold will terminate and the trustee will distribute the net proceeds of the sale to the proposed transferree and to the charitable beneficiaries as follows.
+The proposed transferree will receive the lesser of (i) the price paid by the proposed transferree for the shares or, if the proposed transferree did not give value for the shares in connection with the event causing the shares to be held in the trust, such as a gift, devise or other similar transaction, the market price, as defined in our charter, of the shares on the day of the event causing the shares to be held in the trust and (ii) the price per share received by the trustee from the sale or other disposition of the shares.
+The trustee may reduce the amount payable to the proposed transferree by the amount of dividends and other distributions which have been paid to the proposed transferree and are owed by the proposed transferro to the transferree.
+Any net sale proceeds in excess of the amount payable per share to the proposed transferree will be paid immediately to the charitable beneficiaries.
+If, prior to our discovery that shares of our stock have been transferred to the trust, the shares are sold by the proposed transferree, then the shares shall be deemed to have been sold on behalf of the trust and, to the extent that the proposed transferree received an amount for the shares that exceeds the amount he was entitled to receive, the excess shall be paid to the trustee upon demand.

 In addition, shares of our stock held in the trust will be deemed to have been offered for sale to us, or our designee, at a price per share equal to the lesser of (i) the price per share in the transaction that resulted in the transfer to the trust, or, in the case of a devise or gift, the market price at the time of the devise or gift and (ii) the market price on the date we, or our designee, accept the offer.
 We will have the right to accept the offer until the trustee has sold the shares.
 Upon a sale to us, the interest of the charitable beneficiaries in the shares sold will terminate and the trustee will distribute the net proceeds of the sale to the proposed transferee.
 We may reduce the amount payable to the proposed transferee by the amount of dividends and other distributions which have been paid to the proposed transferor and are owed to the proposed transferor to the trustee.
-We may pay the amount of such reduction to the trustee for the beneficiaries.
+We may pay the amount of such reduction to the trustee for the benefit of the charitable beneficiaries.